regevran/Wg21Activity/README.txt

 docker run -v ${PWD}:/usr/src/app -it docker_dev_env

-// once you're in the container's terminal, use the following command to compile run docker_dev_env.cpp clang++ -std=c++20 docker_dev_env.cpp -o docker_dev_env
+// once you're in the container's terminal, use the following command to compile docker_dev_env.cpp clang++ -std=c++20 docker_dev_env.cpp -o docker_dev_env

 // after compiling, use the following command to run the executable